pingidentity/pingidentity-devops-getting-started/docs/get-started/HelmBasics.md

   type: ClusterIP
 ```

-Here, we ask Kubernetes to create a `service` resource with the name `myping-pingdirectory`.
+In the previous example, we ask Kubernetes to create a `service` resource with the name `myping-pingdirectory`.

-With Helm, this entire resource, along with all other required resources for a basic deployment, would be automatically defined just by setting `pingdirectory.enabled=true`.
+Using Helm, you can automatically define this entire resource and all other required resources for a basic deployment by setting `pingdirectory.enabled=true`.

-### **Terms**
+### Terminology

-**Manifests** - the final Kubernetes yaml files that are sent to the cluster for resource creation.
-Looks like the service defined above.
+**Manifests** - the final Kubernetes .yaml files that are sent to the cluster for resource creation.
+These look like the service defined above.

-**Helm Templates** - Go Template versions of Kubernetes yaml files.
+**Helm Templates** - Go Template versions of Kubernetes .yaml files.

-**Values and values.yaml** - the setting that you pass to a helm chart so the templates will produce manifests that you want.
-Values can be passed one by one, but more commonly they are put on a file called values.yaml
+**Values and values.yaml** - the setting that you pass to a Helm chart so the templates produce manifests that you want.
+Values can be passed one by one, but more commonly they are defined on a file called values.yaml.

   ```yaml
   pingdirectory:
     enabled: true
   ```

-This is a very simple values yaml that would produce a Kubernetes manifest file over 200 lines long.
+This is a simple values.yaml that would produce a Kubernetes manifest file over 200 lines long.

-**release** - When you deploy _something_ with Helm, you provide a name for identification.
+**release** - When you deploy something with Helm, you provide a name for identification.
 This name and the resources deployed along with it make up a `release`.
-It is a common pattern to prefix all of the resources managed by a release with the release name.
-In our examples we will use `myping` as the release name, so you will see products running with names like: `myping-pingfederate-admin`, `myping-pindirectory`, `myping-pingauthorize`.
+It's a common pattern to prefix all of the resources managed by a release with the release name.
+In our examples, `myping` is the release name, so you will see products running with names like `myping-pingfederate-admin`, `myping-pindirectory`, and `myping-pingauthorize`.

 ### Building Helm Values File

-This documentation focuses on the [PingIdentity DevOps Helm chart](#helm) and the values passed to the helm chart to achieve your configuration.
-For the deployment to fit your goals, you will build a [values.yaml](https://helm.sh/docs/chart_template_guide/values_files/).
+This documentation focuses on the [Ping Identity DevOps Helm chart](#helm) and the values passed to the Helm chart to achieve your configuration.
+To have your deployment fit your goals, you must build a [values.yaml](https://helm.sh/docs/chart_template_guide/values_files/) file.

-The most simple values.yaml for our helm chart could look like:
+The most simple values.yaml for our Helm chart could look like:

 ```yaml
 global:
   enabled: true
 ```

-By default, `global.enabled=false`, so these two lines are enough to turn on every available PingIdentity software product with a basic configuration.
+By default, `global.enabled=false`, so these two lines are enough to turn on every available Ping Identity software product with a basic configuration.

-In the documentation, you may find an example for providing your server profile via Github to PingDirectory and a snippet of values.yaml specific _only_ to that feature:
+In our documentation, you can find an example for providing your own server profile through GitHub to PingDirectory and a snippet of values.yaml specific to that feature:

 ```yaml
 pingdirectory: